digshake/CSJavaWUSTL/_sources/Module8-Inheritance/studio.rst

    2. **Be sure everyone else joins the team!** If grades don’t get entered correctly we will use the team to help verify credit for a particular studio.

-3. Finally, one person should import the studio repository into Eclipse, as described in Assignment 0’s Add the assignment to Eclipse.
+3. Finally, one person should import the studio repository into VS Code

    * All team members will have access to the work pushed to GitHub.
 Be sure to ``Commit and Push`` at the end of the day so everyone can refer back to the work later as needed.